 Kyunghun Kim is the Artistic Director of the Ridgewood Symphony Orchestra.
-He frequently appears as a guest conductor with major South Korean orchestras such as the Bucheon Philharmonic Orchestra, the SungNam Philharmonic Orchestra and the Korean Chamber Orchestra.
-Mr. Kim made his debut with the WE Philharmonic Orchestra in the summer of 2021 at the renowned Lotte Concert Hall. c Orchestra, and Queens Symphony Orchestra.Mr.
-Kim has held positions as Resident Conductor for The Chelsea Symphony Orchestra, and Assistant Conductor for both The Greenwich Village Orchestra and The New York Symphonic Arts Ensemble.
-Additionally, he has conducted The Vidin Philharmonic Orchestra, Seoul Philharmoni
+He frequently appears as a guest conductor with major South Korean orchestras such as the Bucheon Philharmonic Orchestra, the SungNam Philharmonic Orchestra, and the Korean Chamber Orchestra.
+Mr. Kim recently made his debut with WE Philharmonic Orchestra at the renowned Lotte Concert Hall in Korea conducting two sold-out concerts.

 Mr. Kim also serves on the music faculty at Lehman College in New York teaching string instruments, in addition to conducting the Lehman College Chamber Orchestra.
 He holds the additional position of orchestra director of the Music and Medicine Initiative at Cornell Medical Center.
 Mr. Kim has held positions as Principal Associate Conductor of Ensemble 212, Resident Conductor of the Chelsea Symphony Orchestra, and Assistant Conductor for both The Greenwich Village Orchestra and the New York Symphonic Arts Ensemble.
 Additionally, he has conducted the Vidin Philharmonic Orchestra, Seoul Philharmonic Orchestra.